hubmapconsortium/software-docs/docs/faq.md

 ## Introduction to HuBMAP resources

-We welcome all to explore the [HuBMAP Data Portal](https://portal.hubmapconsortium.org/) and provide us with feedback through the [Contact form.](https://hubmapconsortium.org/contact-form/)
+We welcome all to explore the [HuBMAP Consortium website](https://hubmapconsortium.org/) and [HuBMAP Data Portal](https://portal.hubmapconsortium.org/).
+Visitors can provide feedback through the [Contact form.](https://hubmapconsortium.org/contact-form/)

 The [Visible Human MOOC](https://expand.iu.edu/browse/sice/cns/courses/hubmap-visible-human-mooc) provides an overview of HuBMAP and an introduction to data acquisition, analysis, and visualization.